G2 32 x 32 White Circle

 Types of website heatmaps

 Understanding the different types of website heatmaps can help you choose the right one for your needs.
-Let’s explore each type and how they can provide unique insights into user behavior.
+Let’s explore each type and how it can provide unique insights into user behavior.

 Click HeatmapsUser Clicks: Visual representation of where users click on your website.Optimize conversion elements by identifying where users click most.